microsoft/semantic-kernel-starters/sk-python-flask-chatgpt-plugin/README.md

 ## Running the starter

 To run the console application within Visual Studio Code, just hit `F5`.
-As configured in `launch.json` and `tasks.json`, Visual Studio Code will run `poetry install` followed by `python -m flask run sk_python_flask/app.py`
+As configured in `launch.json` and `tasks.json`, Visual Studio Code will run `poetry install` followed by `python -m flask run sk_python_flask/app.py`.
+Some users have had issues if there are spaces in their folder names.

-A POST endpoint exists at `localhost:5000/skills/{skill_name}/functions/{function_name}` For example, send a POST request to `localhost:5000/skills/FunSkill/functions/Joke` with the configuration headers and a JSON request body containing your prompt parameters such as:
+A POST endpoint exists at `localhost:5050/skills/{skill_name}/functions/{function_name}` For example, send a POST request to `localhost:5050/skills/FunSkill/functions/Joke` with the configuration headers and a JSON request body containing your prompt parameters such as:
 `{"input": "time traveling to dinosaur age", "style": "wacky"}`